Resources & Scholarships for Homeless Students

 There are many local and government resources students can use in conjunction with campus services, too.

-• Churches, Synagogues and Other Religious Establishments Religious organizations may provide aid for housing and bills.
+- Churches, Synagogues and Other Religious Establishments Religious organizations may provide aid for housing and bills.
 Some may even have their own affordable housing units.
 Church residences are gaining popularity as a solution to the current lack of affordable housing.
-Portsmouth Union Church in Portland, Oregon, for example, is currently working to combat the city’s cost-prohibitive housing by turning half of the church’s property into an affordable housing community.
+Portsmouth Union Church in Portland, Oregon, for example, recently completed Portsmouth Commons, a project done to combat the city’s cost-prohibitive housing by turning half of the church’s property into an affordable housing community.
 Residents do not need to be affiliated with the church.
 Portsmouth Union is also working with other churches in the area to help them replicate and create similar housing projects.

 Online Resources and Tools